isovector/cornelis/README.md

 ## Features

-It supports highlighting, goal listing, type-context, refinement, solving, and case splitting.
+It supports highlighting, goal listing, type-context, refinement, solving, case splitting, and go-to definition.
 These are exposed via the vim commands:

 ```
 :CornelisLoad